Top Tailgating Tips

 Prepare Food Ahead of Time

-Even if it’s just making sure snacks and meats are in the right containers before you head out, every food can be prepped in advance.
-Make sure to marinate any meat the night before and set aside all condiments and ingredients game-goers will need on tailgating day.
-Also make sure you have enough ice to keep food and drinks cold during the game.
-Speaking of cold, if it’s going to be freezing on game day, consider adding a comfort food like chili and festive, warm drinks like a warm hard cider.
+Every food can be prepped in advance — even if it's just making sure snacks and meats are in the right containers before you head out.
+Marinate any meat the night before and set aside all condiments and ingredients game-goers will need on tailgating day.
+Also make sure you have enough ice to keep food and drinks cold.
+If it's going to be freezing on game day, consider adding a comfort food like chili and festive warm drinks like hard cider to your spread.

 Have the Right Equipment

-It happens to all of us at least once.
-We bring all the food and drinks but forgot the plates, napkins or cups.
-You also need to consider the kind of food you’re bringing and if it might be messy to eat.
-There’s nothing worse than enjoying barbecue or a sticky treat and then being left with messy fingers or wiping them all over your shirt.
-Pack napkins or wet wipes ahead of time to avoid mishaps like these.
-Also consider bringing a clear storage bin or some kind of container to keep dirty dishes.
+It happens to all of us at least once — we bring all the food and drinks but forget the plates, napkins, or cups.
+Consider the kind of food you're bringing and whether it might be messy to eat.
+There's nothing worse than enjoying barbecue or a sticky treat and being left with messy fingers.
+Pack napkins or wet wipes ahead of time to avoid mishaps, and consider bringing a clear storage bin or container to keep dirty dishes contained and easy to transport home.

 Let the Games Begin

-Have something to keep guests busy and mingling if they arrive before the game.
-Some tried and true favorites are beer pong, cornhole and ring/bean bag toss.
-There are a number of other games, too, like flip cup, can jam and pocket passer that can be set up quickly once you find your spot.
-Even if you don’t have the equipment for these games in your arsenal, you can at least bring a football to toss around, test your friends’ knowledge with sports trivia or play cards.
+Have something to keep guests busy and mingling if they arrive before the game kicks off.
+Some tried and true favorites are beer pong, cornhole, and ring toss.
+There are plenty of other quick-setup games like flip cup, can jam, and pocket passer too.
+Even if you don't have equipment for these, you can bring a football to toss around, test friends' knowledge with sports trivia, or play cards.

 Bring on the Spirit

-Find a way to incorporate the team colors or décor that’s somehow related to the team or at least the game.
-Some ideas other than painting your face include wearing a team jersey, using car markers to show support for your team or bringing blankets, pillows or cushions that have your team’s colors on them.
-You can also set the mood before the festivities begin by playing the pre-game on the radio while you get set up.
+Find a way to incorporate team colors or décor related to the game.
+Some ideas beyond face paint include wearing a team jersey, using car markers to show your support, or bringing blankets and cushions in your team's colors.
+You can also set the mood before festivities begin by playing the pre-game on the radio while you get set up.

 Don't Forget the Essentials

-No one wants to be that guy (or gal) who has an ear-splitting headache or gets a painful sunburn because they didn’t think ahead and do a little disaster-planning.
-Make sure to bring items like sunscreen, bug spray, a first aid-kit, jumper cables, a flashlight, ice packs and duct tape.
-Also try to assume that whatever you bring with you is probably going to have to come home with you, too - so bring plenty of trash bags for quick and easy clean-up throughout the game.
-These items are super easy to forget unless you make a conscious effort to pack them ahead of time and check them off your list - or you might be sorry you didn’t.
+No one wants a splitting headache or a painful sunburn because they didn't think ahead.
+Make sure to pack sunscreen, bug spray, a first aid kit, jumper cables, a flashlight, ice packs, and duct tape.
+Also assume that whatever you bring will have to come home with you — so bring plenty of trash bags for quick and easy clean-up throughout the game.
+These items are easy to forget unless you make a conscious effort to check them off a list beforehand.

 Not going to the game but hosting a watch party instead?
-Read about how to prepare your house for guests so that party-goers have an amazing experience and are left talking about how much fun they had instead of laughing at any party-planning pitfalls.
+Make sure to prepare your house for guests so that party-goers have an amazing experience and leave talking about how much fun they had!